api3dao/vitepress-docs/docs/explore/introduction/index.md

 resources from within their smart contracts, without having to worry about the security and trust implications of doing so.

-# Introduction
+## Introduction

 API3 believes DeFi & Web3 can change the financial landscape with the right infrastructure and access to meaningful real world data.
 We aim to facilitate the true impact of smart contract applications by making a wide range of useful data easily accessible and scalable within smart contract functions.

-Within this intro we will explore;
+Within this introduction of API3 we will explore;

 - APIs within the blockchain
 - Airnode & First-party oracles
 - Data feeds: Decentralized APIs (dAPIs)
-- Oracle tooling
+- API3 Market: Oracle tooling

 If you wish to view a detailed discussion of the API3 project, read the [API3 Whitepaper<ExternalLinkImage/>](https://github.com/api3dao/api3-whitepaper/blob/master/api3-whitepaper.pdf).